 Legacy appeals are those that were filed before February 19, 2019, and the Board of Veteran Appeals has goals for processing the backlog there, but it is a slow process.
 Having two different dockets (after February 2019 and before February 2019), the VA is putting resources towards eliminating those on the legacy docket, but that, in turn, takes resources away from the non-legacy cases.

 Can having a lawyer speed up the claims process?

 The short answer is “no,” having a lawyer will neither speed up nor slow down the process.
 Claims and appeals are handled in order of receipt, whether the veteran has legal representation or not.

-That being said, however, having an experienced lawyer provide assistance in preparing a more detailed appeal can craft an appeal in a manner more likely to avoid unwarranted denials.
+However, having an experienced lawyer assist in preparing a more detailed appeal can craft an appeal in a manner more likely to avoid unwarranted denials.
 Law firms, of course, cannot guarantee outcomes of VA disability appeals, but they do have a wealth of knowledge from thousands of cases to help veterans make their best case on appeal.
 In fairness, a well-documented and properly constructed appeal may take a bit longer to get to a successful result, whereas a poorly presented claim may take less time to get to an unsuccessful outcome.

-Veterans Law Group has been handling veterans disability claims for the past 20 years, and our job is to acquire and assemble the information the VA needs to easily grant your appeal.
+Veterans Law Group has been handling veterans’ disability claims for the past 20 years.
+Our job is to acquire and assemble the information the VA needs to easily grant your appeal.
 We collect reports, develop strategies, and make your best arguments to the VA on appeal.
 Contact us today for a free evaluation of your case.